olegasd123/dynamics-365-tools/README.md

 - **Folder publish extras**: up to 4 files publish in parallel, unchanged files are skipped using `.vscode/dynamics365tools.publishCache.json`, and you can cancel from the progress notification.
 - **Auth options**: interactive sign-in (default) or client credentials stored securely; per-environment `authType` control.
 - **Output channel logging** with clear summaries and a “copy error details” action when something fails.
+- **Plugin explorer & assemblies**: browse plugin assemblies, plugin types, steps, and images in VS Code.
+Register new assemblies or update existing ones directly from the explorer.

 ### Install